-We know planning what to do in a new city is a nerve-racking job, even more so in an aspiring city like Saigon.
-Saigon has all it takes to entertain you, from food tours, night markets, impressive sights to acoustic cafes or fantastic bars.
+We know planning what to do in a new city is nerve-racking, even more so in an aspiring city like Saigon.
+Saigon has all it takes to entertain you, from food tours, night markets, and impressive sights to acoustic cafes or fantastic bars.
 By the same token, it leaves you in confusion.

 So, if you find yourself baffled by all the recommendations and would love to have a perfect night plan prepared by local experts, check out our Night Adventure tour.

 When you subscribe to the blog, we will send you an e-mail when there are new updates on the site so you wouldn't miss them.